wavefrontHQ/docs/pages/doc/track_adoption.md

 Dashboards are an excellent way of visualizing your data by collecting different charts in a single place.
 As new applications and services are launched, users often create new dashboards per their need to visualize their metrics in a single place.
 However, the user needs change over time, and sometimes new dashboards are created without deleting the no longer needed ones.
 While there is no limit for creating additional dashboards, the dashboards can overpopulate your dashboard organizer with a list of dashboards that are no longer in use.

 Tanzu Observability provides metrics not only on the total number of dashboards but also the number of times a particular dashboard has been accessed in the past and exact dates and time it was accessed.
+For details, see [Identify Unused Dashboards](ui_dashboards.html#identify-unused-dashboards).

 To access these statistics simply create charts with the `~wavefront.dashboard.<dashboard_name>.views` metric or `~wavefront.dashboard.*.views` for all dashboards: